odoo/documentation/studio/use_cases/views.rst

 Advanced Use Cases: Views
 =========================

-- **Case Scenario 1: in Sales, show orders in a Kanban View instead of a List View.**
+- **Case scenario 1: in Sales, show orders in a Kanban View instead of a List View.**

 From the Sales page, access Studio and, under *Views*, set the *Kanban* option as the default one.